 tage.
-It holds out a sure promise of rich discovery, and is one in which astronomers in established observatories are almost of necessity precluded from taking a part by the nature of the observations required'.

-The above appeal was strikingly visionary and could be very much taken as a mission statement for a 20th century variable star association.
-Unfortunately it did not have any immediate impact on shifting the then prevailing emphasis of amateur astronomical research in Great Britain.
-Then following Argelander's similar appeal in 1844 and his well publicised work on variable stars at Bonn, Herschel repeated his appeal in 1849 in his widely acclaimed book Outlines of Astronomy.
+It holds out a sure promise of rich discovery, and is one in which astronomers in established observatories are almost of necessity precluded from taking a part by the nature of the observations required'.1 it did not have any immediate impact on shifting the then prevailing emphasis of amateur astronomical research in Great Britain.
+Then following Argelander's similar appeal in 18442 and his well publicised work on variable stars at Bonn, Herschel repeated his appeal in 1849 in his widely acclaimed book Outlines of Astronomy.
 This time it appeared to have the desired effect, as it coincided with three English astronomers (soon to be joined by a fourth) taking up the challenge of discovering and systematically monitoring variable stars.